6 arrested in latest standoff at Richmond’s Lee statue

 The Lee monument has become a rallying point during weeks of sustained protests in the city over racial injustice and police brutality.
 State officials on Monday announced gatherings on the monument grounds were banned from sunset to sunrise.

-Gov. Ralph Northam has announced plans to remove the Lee statue from the top of the towering pedestal, but a judge issued an injunction that for now prevents him from doing so while a lawsuit plays out.
+Gov. Ralph Northam has announced plans to remove the Lee statue from the top of its towering pedestal, but a judge issued an injunction that for now prevents him from doing so while a lawsuit plays out.

 Those arrested were all age 30 or younger, including one juvenile.
 All were from Richmond, according to police.